Sodium thiopental: Lethal injection

-Along with pancuronium bromide and potassium chloride, thiopental is used in 34 states of the US to execute prisoners by lethal injection.
-A very large dose is given to ensure rapid loss of consciousness.
+Along with pancuronium bromide and potassium chloride, thiopental is used in 34 US states to execute prisoners by lethal injection.
+A large dose is given to ensure rapid loss of consciousness.
 Although death usually occurs within ten minutes of the beginning of the injection process, some have been known to take longer.
-The use of sodium thiopental in execution protocols was challenged in court after a study in the medical journal The Lancet reported autopsies of executed inmates showed the level of thiopental in their bloodstream was insufficient to cause unconsciousness although this is dependent on different factors and not just on the drug itself.

-On December 8, 2009, Ohio became the first state to use a single dose of sodium thiopental for its capital execution, following the failed use of the standard three-drug cocktail during a recent execution, due to inability to locate suitable veins.
+In December 2009, Ohio became the first state in the US to use a single dose of sodium thiopental for an execution, following the failed use of the standard three-drug cocktail during a prior execution, due to inability to locate suitable veins.
 Kenneth Biros was executed using the single-drug method.

-Washington State became the second state in the US to use the single-dose sodium thiopental injections for executions.
-On September 10, 2010, the execution of Cal Coburn Brown was the first in the state to use a single-dose, single-drug injection.
+Washington became the second state in the US to use the single-dose sodium thiopental injections for executions.
+In September 2010, the execution of Cal Coburn Brown was the first in the state to use a single-dose, single-drug injection.
 His death was pronounced approximately one and a half minutes after the intravenous administration of five grams of the drug.

 After its use for the execution of Jeffrey Landrigan in the US, the United Kingdom introduced a ban on the export of sodium thiopental in December 2010, after it was established that no European supplies to the US were being used for any other purpose.
 The restrictions were based on "the European Union Torture Regulation (including licensing of drugs used in execution by lethal injection)".
 From 21 December 2011, the EU extended trade restrictions to prevent the export of certain medicinal products for capital punishment, stating that "the Union disapproves of capital punishment in all circumstances and works towards its universal abolition".

 Truth serum

-Thiopental is still used in places such as India as a truth serum to weaken the resolve of a subject and make the individual more compliant to pressure.
+Thiopental is still used in some places as a truth serum to weaken the resolve of a subject and make the individual more compliant to pressure.
 Barbiturates decrease both higher cortical brain function and inhibition.
-It is hypothesized that because lying is a more mentally involving process than telling the truth, suppression of the higher cortical functions may lead to the uncovering of the truth.
+It is thought that because lying is a more involved process than telling the truth, suppression of the higher cortical functions may lead to the uncovering of the truth.
 The drug tends to make subjects verbose and cooperative with interrogators; however, the reliability of confessions made under thiopental is questionable.

 Psychiatry

 Psychiatrists have used thiopental to desensitize patients with phobias and to "facilitate the recall of painful repressed memories."
 One psychiatrist who worked with thiopental is Jan Bastiaans, who used this procedure to help relieve trauma in surviving victims of the Holocaust.
+Another notable psychiatrist using thiopental for the first time in the 1960s in psychoanalytic therapy setting - in a somewhat similar way to psycholytic psychotherapy - was the Hungarian-Australian psychiatrist Imre Zádor.
+He administered thiopental to psychotherapy patients to reduce transferential resistance in cases of anorexia nervosa as well as to resolve unconscious blockages in other cases.